Chain multiple calls

 humanloop = Humanloop(api_key=HUMANLOOP_API_KEY)

 1. Use Humanloop to fetch the moderator response.
-This automatically logs the datapoint to Humanloop:
+This automatically sends the logs to Humanloop:

 Replace your openai.ChatCompletion.create() call under # Check for abuse with a humanloop.chat() call.